pongasoft/re-quickstart/src/plugin/resources/skeletons/common/README.md

 #### Command line - `re.sh test`

-Issuing this command will compile and run the unit tests.
+Issuing this command will compile and run the unit tests (uses `re-mock`).
 This project provides a single basic test to demonstrate how to add new ones.
+Although the test provided is short, it actually does quite a lot of things: load and parse `info.lua`, `motherboard_def.lua` and `realtime_controller.lua` then instantiate the main instance class and run through one batch.

 #### IDEs